erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 harder for their "say" to "get committed".
-For example, if the changes are performed via an `update`-like endpoint, and the sending HEI's servers are offline, then they cannot perform these changes (but they can retry later, or temporarily fall back to sending email messages asking the partner to to change things).
+For example, if the changes are performed via an `update`-like endpoint, and the sending HEI's servers are offline, then they cannot perform these changes (but they can retry later, or temporarily fall back to sending email messages asking the partner to change things).

-The are also the CNR APIs, similar to the ones described in previous sections:
+The are also the CNR APIs, similar to the ones described in the previous
+sections:

  * **[Outgoing Mobility CNR API][omobility-cnr-api]** is implemented by the *receiving* institution, and allows it to receive live updates when